yiming168/COMP4537Learn/webDiary/ajax_APIcalls_CORS.md

+> Acknowledgement: This page was authored by Carol.
+Many thanks for her contribution.

 ### **Part 1: The Foundation - Asynchronous JavaScript and XML (AJAX)**

 AJAX allows a web page to communicate with a server in the background without reloading.
 This is achieved using the `XMLHttpRequest` (XHR) object.